vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

+Of late, I have been quite interested in undesrtanding the motivations and strategies of different donors.
+My goal is to better understand the entire dynamics of the ecosystem (of donors and donees affecting each other).
+Ultimately, I hope this will help with better figuring out where this is the most scope for marginal impact.

 In this post, I describe different donor strategies on the extent to which they separate the questions of "how much" to donate from "where" to donate.
-In other words, does the donor first decide that they'll donate a specific amount, and then decide how tot allocate that, or does the donor first determine whom to donate to, then figure out the amount to donate.
+In other words, does the donor first decide that they'll donate a specific amount, and then decide how tot allocate that, or does the donor first determine whom to donate to, then figure out the amount to donate?

 I describe:

-* Three broad strategies that donors use (ignoring now versus later considerations): predetermined rule for amount, target selection first, and joint optimization
+* Three broad strategies that donors use (setting aside now versus later considerations): predetermined rule for amount, target selection first, and joint optimization

 * The role that saving plays in adding nuance to the strategies

 * Philosophical assumptions and beliefs that might justify different strategies.
 In particular, I am interersted in exploring assumptions and justifications for the predetermined rule strategy.

+* Questions for readers

 ## Three broad strategies that donors use